NaokiHori/C-Misc/docs/source/NumericalMethod/FourierTransform/numerical-treatment/RDFT/formulation/forward.rst

 where :math:`\seq{n}{N / 2 - 1}`.

-Their discrete Fourier transforms lead
+Their discrete Fourier transforms lead to

 .. math::